 Attendance at the sandpit is not a guarantee that your project will be funded, as you will pitch your idea at the end of the sandpit event to a funding panel.
 All participants who successfully obtain funding for research projects will become HORN Research Fellows, and those who attend but are unsuccessful in obtaining research funding will be invited to become HORN Training Fellows.
 All fellows will be able to access HORN e-learning materials, and HORN research fellows will be invited to training events, including summer schools and One Health masterclasses.
 You will also be supported throughout your research projects by expert mentors.

 You must register as a member of HORN in order to access the Sandpit application form.
 Member registration allows you to access e-learning materials and connect with the wider HORN community.
-Please register here.

 Please note only one application needs to be submitted per team.
-The application form can be accessed here.

 The application form requires you to complete a number of questions, as well as uploading copies of: